ART-3364-Interactive-Storytelling/Text-Based-Adventure/Using a Prefab To Make a Scene.md

 5. **Set up the choices:**
     - For each button, enter the button text and the name of the scene it should load.
     - If a choice is not needed, leave its text and scene fields empty to hide the button.

+> [!IMPORTANT]
+> Your buttons won't show if they don't have button text and a button scene.
+You can use a temporaty placeholder name for a scene if you haven't created it yet.

 ---